Scottish Coins & Tokens

 John Baliol

 Scottish Hammered Silver Long Cross & Stars Penny.
-Second coinage, smooth surface issue, circa
+Second coinage, smooth

-1292-6.
-Berwick mint.
+surface issue, circa 1292-6.
+Berwick

-mullets or stars of six points in angles.
+with x4 mullets or stars of six points in angles.
+Spink 5071.
+John Baliol was “chosen” out of thirteen competitors for the

-III.
+Scottish throne upon the death of Alexander III.
 The English king, Edward I, was the

 arbitrator.
 John Baliol’s